rizac/eGSIM/README.md

 ## Installation (production)

-Please refer to 'deploy.html' (dynamic web page, open it in your browser of choice)
+Please refer to 'deploy.html'
+(dynamic web page, open it in your browser and fill in the server paths)

 ## Maintenance